smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 👍 Assumed knowledge
 >
 > This tutorial assumes some basic knowledge around Ethereum, and writing smart contracts.
-If you're brand new to smart contract development, we recommend working through our [Beginners Tutorial](../beginners-tutorial/) before this one.
+If you're brand new to smart contract development, we recommend working through our [The Basics tutorial](../beginners-tutorial/) before this one.

 Randomness is very difficult to generate on blockchains.
 The reason for this is because every node must come to the same conclusion, forming a consensus.
 There's no way to generate random numbers natively in smart contracts, which is unfortunate because they can be very useful for a wide range of applications.
 Fortunately, Chainlink provides [Chainlink VRF](../chainlink-vrf/), AKA Chainlink Verifiable Random Function.

-If you've walked through the [Beginners Tutorial](../beginners-tutorial/), you'll know how to write smart contracts, use [Chainlink Price Feeds](../using-chainlink-reference-contracts/), and how to deploy a contract to a testnet.
+If you've walked through the [The Basics tutorial](../beginners-tutorial/), you'll know how to write smart contracts, use [Chainlink Price Feeds](../using-chainlink-reference-contracts/), and how to deploy a contract to a testnet.
 If not, head there and come back once you've finished.

 In this tutorial, we go through:
 - The Chainlink request & receive cycle